 Have you ever worked with someone who always seems to have a reason for not completing their work?
 At first, you listen to their explanations, and they seem reasonable.
 However, when it happens multiple times every week, you start to become jaded and feel that everything they say is just an excuse.

 This is the corporate version of crying wolf – soon it becomes nearly impossible to distinguish whether what you’re hearing is an excuse or a legitimate explanation.
+Good Project Managers, however, have experience in understanding these nuances, which is very helpful in executing project management work.

 Webster defines “excuse” (noun) as “something offered as justification or as grounds for being excused (removed from blame)”, and “explanation” as “something that explains (to show the logical development or relationships of).”